trevorcampbell/shortex/README.md

 Any time you want to update your local copy of tchdr, navigate to your git repository and do the following:

+1. Make sure your current branch is clean; commit all current changes (do not mix project/subproject commits)

-1. Pull tchdr as a subtree in the tchdr folder: `git subtree pull --prefix tchdr/ tchdr master --squash`
+2. Pull tchdr as a subtree in the tchdr folder: `git subtree pull --prefix tchdr/ tchdr master --squash`

 In order to push your own changes to tchdr: